 Cillian Murphy scowls at him with a fierce determination, “I’m fine.”
-This is one of those moments where you realize the calibre of Murphy’s on screen skills.
+This is one of those moments where you realise the calibre of Murphy’s on-screen skills.

-Yes, well having said that, people read different stuff into things and I think that’s great.
+Yes, well having said that, people read different stuff into things, and I think that’s great.
 I’ve made plenty of films that were purporting to be mainstream entertainment but had other messages in them.
-I made this film Sunshine with Danny Boyle that was a big sci-fi blockbuster but it had a lot of subtext in there about religion versus science and even in some of the Batman movies with Chris Nolan there are bigger ideas present.
+I made this film Sunshine with Danny Boyle that was a big sci-fi blockbuster, but it had a lot of subtext in there about religion versus science, and even in some of the Batman movies with Chris Nolan, there are bigger ideas present.
 But what I don’t like to do as a performer is to say to the audience, if you haven’t got this message from the film then you haven’t understood it.
-You’re free to extrapolate what you want.
+You’re free to extrapolate what you wan

-Speaking of environmentalism, I read that you once had an argument on an aeroplane with one of the CEO’s of Shell?
+Speaking of environmentalism, I read that you once argued on an aeroplane with one of the CEO’s of Shell?

 Yeah.
-Sometimes when you do a studio movie they’ll put you in first class on a plane, which of course is a very nice way to travel but then inevitably you’re with CEO’s or whatever and on this occasion I was having a drink and this thing happened.
-But at the end of it I think we kind of resolved our differences.
-We were like, look man, let’s agree to disagree, its fine.
+Sometimes when you do a studio movie they’ll put you in first class on a plane, which of course is a lovely way to travel but then inevitably you’re with CEO’s or whatever and on this occasion, I was having a drink, and this thing happened.
+But at the end of it, I think we kind of resolved our differences.
+We were like, look, man, let’s agree to disagree, its okay.
 I mean what else could he do but defend his position?
-But it was just after that massive oil spill in the Gulf of Mexico and he was clearly in the shit and I was being very. . .
+But it was just after that massive oil spill in the Gulf of Mexico, and he was clearly in the shit, and I was very. . .
 I’d had a few G&T’s.
 It was an interesting discussion.

-When I was a younger actor there was much more of a discussion because I was sort of figuring things out and wasn’t quite sure of the business.
-Then as I got older and had more experience I took control.
+When I was a younger actor, there was much more of a discussion because I was figuring things out and wasn’t quite sure of the business.
+Then as I got older and had more experience, I took control.
 But people forget how invaluable agents are.
 Everyone needs an agent.

 "I hate to talk about myself on camera.
 I hate it.
 I don’t feel like my job is to entertain you as Cillian."

-But then you must have a really good detector for bullshit because a lot of actors out there are probably just choosing whatever gets them as much visibility as possible, or lets them work with certain people, but you’re actually choosing films you feel connected to.
+But then you must have a perfect detector for bullshit because a lot of actors out there are probably just choosing whatever gets them as much visibility as possible, or lets them work with certain people, but you’re choosing films you feel connected to.

-Yeah there’s a lot of great actors that do what you just described.
+Yeah, there’s a lot of great actors that do what you just described.
 And there are a lot of movies now that are less about the actor and more about the product.
 That happens a lot.
-But I’ve always viewed acting in a very simple way and that’s just to do the best you can in whatever role, and that’s it!
+But I’ve always viewed acting in a very simple way, and that’s to do the best you can in whatever role, and that’s it!
 And I’m very uncomfortable with all the other stuff that surrounds it.
-But at the same time I don’t want it to be an obstructive thing.
-I want to promote the film and I want the film to do well but I just find it all terribly uninteresting to talk about the frivolities.
-Again I’m lucky that as I get older I don’t have to do as much of that.
-I just tell them that I’m not doing it.
+But at the same time, I don’t want it to be an obstructive thing.
+I want to promote the film, and I want the film to do well, but I just find it all terribly uninteresting to talk about the frivolities.
+Again I’m lucky that as I get older, I don’t have to do as much of that.
+I tell them that I’m not doing it.
 It’s quite nice.

 I hate to talk as myself on camera.
 I hate it.
 I don’t feel like my job is to entertain you as Cillian.
 My job is to entertain you as whatever character I’m embodying.
 I don’t feel the need to be entertaining or humorous or give the funniest jape of the junket.
 That’s not my role.
 And maybe I’m just not very good at it.
-I have a lot of very close friends and when I’m with them that’s when feel I can relax and be myself.
-For me this is something to be endured.
-Not this.
+I have a lot of very close friends, and when I’m with them, that’s when I feel I can relax and be myself.
+For me, this is something to be endured — not this.
 I’m enjoying this.
-Just generally, the nature of promotion.
+Just generally, the nature of the promotion.
 The nature of being a celebrity.

-I think it should all be saved for camera and for the performance.
-Robert De Niro is the worst interviewee you could possibly have.
+I think it should all be saved for the camera and the performance.
+Robert De Niro is the worst interviewee you could have.
 I’ve watched him in interviews and, you don’t make small talk with Mr De Niro, but then look what he’s given us.
 And nowadays it’s like. . .
-I don’t know . . . ask me the next question.
+I don’t know . . .
+Ask me the next question.
 It frustrates me talking about this shit.

 Why does it frustrate you?

-Just because. . . why can’t I just do the work and that be it?
+Just because – why can’t I do the work and that be it?

 I feel there’s too much intrusion everywhere and on everyone.
-A lot of people welcome it and I know we’re all guilty of it.
-I mean intrusion through devices and through social media, through connectivity.
+A lot of people welcome it, and I know we’re all guilty of it.
+I mean intrusion through devices and social media, through connectivity.
 Everybody is encroaching so much on everyone else’s space and privacy.
-Advertising of course is doing it too.
-And it’s really hard to use the internet without being spied upon.
-It’s very hard to disappear.
-And I understand that it can seem like a total fucking contradiction because if you’re in the public eye you shouldn’t want to disappear.
+Advertising is doing it too.
+And it’s tough to use the internet without being spied upon.
+It’s tough to disappear.
+And I understand that it can seem like a total fucking contradiction because if you’re in the public eye, you shouldn’t want to disappear.

 It seems like you care a lot about this stuff.
 Is personal privacy and intrusion something that you spend a lot of time thinking about?